srjoy5000/github-template-repo/PROJECT_README.md

 ### How I overcame it:

 [Explain your thought process and the final solution.
 This section is what demonstrates your seniority level to recruiters.]

+## 🗺️ Roadmap (optional)

+- [ ] **Phase 1**: Initial MVP with core CRUD functionality.
+- [ ] **Phase 2**: Integration with [specific API or Service].
+- [ ] **Phase 3**: Mobile responsiveness and UI polish.
+- [ ] **Phase 4**: Advanced features like real-time notifications or data visualization.
+- [ ] **Phase 5**: Unit and Integration test coverage above 80%.

+## 🤝 Contributing (optional)

+Contributions help make this project better for everyone.
+Any contributions you make are greatly appreciated.
+Fork the project
+Create your feature branch (git checkout -b feature/YourFeature) Commit your changes (git commit -m 'Add YourFeature') Push to the branch (git push origin feature/YourFeature) Open a Pull Request
+For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License